LiaBadgal/LiaBadgal/README.md

 	</table>
 </div>

-## Main Tools Used
+## 🔌 Main Tools Used
+- EndeavourOS and Windows 10 for Main OS
+- Obsidian for Note-taking
 - Krita, ClipStudioPaint and Blender for Artwork
 - PowerShell 7 w/ WSL for Windows Terminal, Wizterm for MacOS Terminal and Linux Terminal
   - If you're curious about any of my set ups for these, feel free to ask on my Twitter!

-## Current Projects
+## 👩🏽‍💻 Current Projects
-- Working on Boot.dev's back-end development course!
+- Working on [Boot.dev's](https://www.boot.dev/) back-end development course!
 - An RPG co-developed with a friend, the details are still being ironed out as we speak
 - Building side Godot projects to learn the engine